-In October 2020, we undertook quantitative and qualitative user research to help inform this digital strategy.
-The research was extensive and provided valuable insights into our current digital offering, any barriers and future opportunities.
-The research highlighted four main contextual points:
+In October 2020, we carried out quantitative and qualitative user research to help inform this digital strategy.
+The extensive research provided valuable insights into our current digital offering, barriers and future opportunities.
+The research highlighted four main points.

-- the audience of social service workers in Scotland is hugely diverse - there are issues with digital literacy that need to be overcome - for many registrants, there are real practical barriers to connecting with the SSSC's digital interfaces - there is a very cluttered learning and development landscape in the sector.
+- → Scotland's social service workforce is hugely diverse. - → Challenges with digital literacy need to be addressed. - → For many registrants there are practical barriers to connecting with the SSSC's digital interfaces. - → There is a very cluttered learning and development landscape in the sector.

-In summary, the research highlighted two main considerations for this digital strategy:
+In summary, the research highlighted two main considerations for this digital strategy.

-- customers want an enhanced digital offering and desire a one stop shop for all their interactions with SSSC - customers desire a single hub that presents access to all learning and development resources within the social service sector.
+- → Customers want an enhanced inclusive digital offering and desire a one stop shop for all their interactions with the SSSC. - → Customers want a single hub to access all learning and development resources in the social service sector.